Sikh Missionary Society U.K. (Regd)

 Section Three

-Article V - Joining the congregation for understanding of and reflecting on Gurbani
+- Article V - Joining the Congregation for understanding of and reflection on Gurbani

 a) One is more easily and deeply affected by gurbani (the holy bani bequeathed by the Gums) participating in congregational gatherings.
 For this reason, it is necessary for a Sikh that he visits the places where the Sikhs congregate for worship and prayer (the gurdwaras), and joining the congregation, partakes of the benefits that the study of the holy scriptures bestows.